junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 So Dean continues.

-In the outside world, more lights and grace flow through his palms, layering onto the giant vessel, coating the body like a blanket made of light.
-The body becomes visibly smaller now, from the shape of a huge mountain and height of a skyscraper, to the size of a hill and possibly height of the highest cathedral and library in the world.
-But the lights fill in the gaps, as if it's not shrinking, just dissolving into a different form.
+In the outside world, more lights and grace flow through his palms, layering onto the giant vessel, coating the body like a blanket made of radiance.
+The body becomes visibly smaller now, shrinking from the size of a huge mountain and height of a skyscraper, to the size of a hill and possibly height of the highest cathedral or library in the world.
+But the light fills in the gaps, as if it's not shrinking, just dissolving into a different form.

-There probably shouldn't have been that much lights.
-Dean thinks, eyes following the wave of lights, wondering how the physics of the grace works, and decides, if that triggers another physics lecture with all the terminologies from Cas, he'll have to skip the class.
+There probably shouldn't be that much light, Dean thinks, eyes tracking the waves of brightness, wondering how the physics of grace works, and decides, if it triggers another physics lecture filled with all the terminologies from Cas, he'll have to skip the class.

-But really, the grace is pouring out from him and into Cas's body, not just channeling from the center of the palm, it expands to his whole hand, then whole arm, then, without needing to look down on himself, Dean knows his whole body is lightened up by the grace, and the light of the grace is continuing flowing out non-stoppingly.
+But really, the grace is pouring from him and into Cas's body, not just channeling from the center of his palms, it expands to his whole hands, then whole arms, then, without needing to look down at himself, Dean knows his whole body is lightened up by the grace, and the light of the grace just continues flowing from everywhere.
+Unstoppably.

-Should he start worrying?
-Dean feels a pull of panic start accumulating at the bottom of his gut again.
+Should he be worried?
+Dean feels the first pull of panic start to coil in the pit of his stomach.
 Will it eventually drain Cas's grace?
-But really, is all the light coming from Cas's grace?
-The brightness and the way they flow around, swirling and thickening, it almost looks like the lights are regenerating, multiplying, growing on themselves like nuclear reaction.
+But really, is all this light coming from Cas's grace?
+The brightness and the way it flows, swirling and thickening, it almost looks like the light is regenerating, multiplying, growing on itself like some kind of nuclear reaction.

 Now that he thinks about it, that theory seems increasingly plausible.
 "Cas, am I going to explode into light or something?"
 Dean hushes.

 "I don't think so," Cas answers, but the voice doesn't sound convincing.
 "I hope not."

-That is when a great surge of grace dash out of Dean right near his heart, brushing hard on some core essence of his internal.
-The warmth from the grace skyrockets to a near burning sensation.
+That is when a great surge of grace dashes out of Dean, right near his heart, brushing hard against some core essence deep inside him.
+The warmth from the grace skyrockets into a near-burning sensation.
 Dean let out an uncontrollable yell that is bouldering pain.
-Though not exactly unpleasant, more surprised. *The Hell is that?
-Feel like my soul just get touched or something.*
+Though not exactly unpleasant, more surprised. *The Hell was that?
+Felt like my soul just got touched or something.*

 *Yes.
-Sorry.* Cas's thought comes through as soon as Dean's own thought forms. *I'm afraid it might indeed be a chain reaction, somehow your soul is outputting energy along with my grace.
-I'm so sorry, I didn't know it's possible, I would never harm you...*
+Sorry.* Cas's thought comes through as soon as Dean's own thought forms. *I'm afraid it might indeed be a chain reaction.
+Somehow your soul is outputting energy along with my grace.
+I'm so sorry, I didn't know it was possible, I would never harm you...*

 *I know, Cas.
 How do we stop a nuclear explosion?*

 *I don't know.* Cas is deeply worried, making a mental move as if he's about to leave Dean's body.

-*Hell no, you don't jump the car when it's racing out of control.* Dean keeps his hold on Cas steady, mentally and physically. *You buckle up for hell of a roller coaster trip, you hear me?
-We sail through the storm, together.* Dean huffs, pressing his hands on the body harder.
-By the ways the light and power and electricity pouring out, he knows as a fact, whatever is coming, he would need a steady hold to not fall.
-Especially when there is someone else on the passenger seat.
+*Hell no, you don't jump out of a car when it's racing out of control.* Dean keeps his hold on Cas steady, mentally and physically. *You buckle up for one hell of a roller coaster ride, you hear me?
+We sail through the storm, together.* Dean huffs, pressing his hands onto the body harder.
+Judging by the way the light and power and electricity are pouring out, he knows as a fact, whatever is coming, he'll need a firm grip to keep from falling apart.
+Especially when there is someone else in the passenger seat.

 <br>

-The view ripples and shakes so violently that Dean loses sense of the reality seconds later.
-The movies and images in front of his eyes shift so extremely rapidly like a tape player uncontrollably rewind and replay at random places.
+The view ripples and shakes so violently that Dean loses sense of reality seconds later.
+The movies and images in front of his eyes shift so extremely rapidly like a tape player uncontrollably rewinding and replaying at random.

-He sees grey sky and ominous shades of trees swaying, monsters eying covetously.
-Dean sees his own back, from Cas's view, holding the bone blade, slashing the attacking leviathans and all other monsters.
-Cas dodges and ducks and strikes back too, for the ones that jump him, but all the while, Dean notices, his own figure is always, always remain in the view.
-Every time he's slightly overwhelmed, Cas comes to his side.
+He sees a grey sky and ominous shades of trees swaying, monsters eying covetously.
+Dean sees his own back, from Cas's view, holding the bone blade, slashing at attacking leviathans and all other monsters.
+Cas dodges and ducks and strikes back at the ones that lunge at him, but all the while, Dean notices, his own figure always, always remains in the frame.
+Every time he's even slightly overwhelmed, Cas comes to his side.

-He thinks back to his own experience, and the view shifts along with his train of thought.
+He thinks back to his own memories, and the view shifts with his train of thought.
 He's killing the monsters, fierce and ruthless.
-He glares at the ones that are coming to him, and he watches out for the ones coming to Cas.
-He glances at Cas's hand that usually would hold an angel blade but empty this time, he itches to hand him his blade.
-Instead, he throws himself in front of Cas, blocking the hideous looks those surrounding leviathans shoot at him.
-He kills them before they can reach within an arm's distance to Cas.
+He glares at the ones charging at him, and watches for the ones coming at Cas.
+He glances at Cas's hand that usually grips an angel blade but empty this time, he itches to hand him his blade.
+Instead, he throws himself in front of Cas, blocking the hideous looks those surrounding leviathans hurl toward him.
+He kills them before they can get within arm's reach to Cas.

-*Oh.* Dean hears Cas's quiet voice murmur at the view from the back of the head, knowing he's watching the same scene replayed from the different angle for the first time.
+*Oh.* Dean hears Cas's quiet voice murmur at the view from the back of the head, knowing he's watching the same scene replayed from a different angle for the first time.

 *Yeah, fun time.* Dean shoots him a thought. *Nice teamwork.*

 *It is truly great teamwork.* Cas agrees.

-Then the swirly blue-white portal comes into the sight.
-At first glimpse Dean isn't sure whose memory it is, then he knows it's Cas's, because the steps become more unstable and shaky than he remembers for himself.
-The portal gets closer by each step, Cas's steps are slower and more sluggish by each step, but it's not from exhaustion.
-His own voice sounds up from the memory, yelling over the monsters' growling and wind: "Come on, Cas, come on!"
+Then the swirly blue-white portal comes into view.
+At the first glimpse Dean isn't sure whose memory it is, then he knows it's Cas's, because the steps become more unstable and shakier than he remembers for himself.
+The portal draws closer with every step, Cas's pace grows slower and more sluggish by each step, but it's not from exhaustion.
+His own voice calls out from the memory, yelling over the the growls of monsters and the gust: "Come on, Cas, come on!"
 He sees his own eyes glancing back, checking on Cas, worried but hopeful, at least the way out is right in front of them now.
-Then there is Cas's thought replaying from the memory, *I should be left behind.
+Then there is Cas's thought replaying from the memory: *I should be left behind.
 I don't deserve to be saved.*

 Dean blurts out at that, "You sound just like me when we first met, you remember that?"

 Surprised, Cas stutters.
 He makes a sound that is like nothing other than swallowing.
 Then, slowly, "Yes, I remember.
-And I can finally understand now."
+And I finally understand now."

 "And you remember what you said to me back then?"